Eugénie Le Sommer: International career

 Le Sommer has earned caps with the women's under-17, under-19, and under-20 teams.
 With the under-19 team, she participated in both the 2007 and 2008 editions of the La Manga Cup, as well as both the 2007 UEFA Women's Under-19 Championship, as an underage player, and 2008 UEFA Women's Under-19 Championship, with the latter being held on home soil.
-France reached the semi-finals at the 2007 finals and lost in the group stage in 2008.
+France reached the semi-finals at the 2007 finals and were eliminated in the group stage in 2008.
 Le Sommer later featured with the under-20 team at the 2008 FIFA U-20 Women's World Cup, held in Chile.
 In the tournament, Le Sommer scored a team-leading four goals, which included a brace against Argentina in the final group stage match, which sent France through to the knockout rounds to face Nigeria.
 In the match against Nigeria, with France trailing 2–1, Le Sommer equalised in the 49th minute.
 France won 3–2 with a late goal from Nora Coton-Pélagie, but were eliminated in the next round by North Korea.
 Le Sommer was awarded the Bronze Ball as the tournament's third best player.